2026-04-14

 Learning Ballistics

 I had two options for shooting, hitscan or projectile.
-I knew that hitscan would be very easy to learn the agent, since it is very similar to the navigation alignment problem.
+I knew that hitscan would be very easy to teach the agent, since it is very similar to the navigation alignment problem.
 So I decided to go with projectile to make things more interesting.
-I added a turret in the back of the tank which proved to be huge pain in the ass, as I'll discuss later in this post.
+I added a turret in the back of the tank which proved to be a huge pain in the ass, as I'll discuss later in this post.
 This was also a great introduction to how physics works in Unreal Engine.
 Coming from Unity, I found that Unreal is not as simple.
 I especially disliked that labels in the editor and the enum in C++ do not match.

 I decided to start simple.
 I just let the agent output a random vector for the direction of the projectile, the force factor was a predefined value on the game side.
 And I defined a reward based on how close the projectile landed to the target.
 It didn't work at all.
 As I found out later in the RL book, this kind of reward structure is almost impossible to learn for a PPO network.
-The projectile was in the air for several seconds and when it landed, the reward was already too disconnected to the action.
+The projectile was in the air for several seconds and when it landed, the reward was already too disconnected from the action.
 So it was just random noise for the agent.

 To fix this I simply calculated where the projectile might land given the velocity, mass and gravity and rewarded the agent immediately at the time of the shooting action.
 Since my calculation was simple and didn't take into account uneven terrain and height difference, I needed to level the terrain and also decided to train for shooting without movement.
-Somewhat a downgrade but it was necessary.
+Somewhat of a downgrade, but it was necessary.

 As I mentioned earlier, I added the turret at the back of the tank with a small offset from the center and started training from there.
 It was a debugging hell.
 TensorBoard always showed great convergence but whenever I tried inference, it was completely off.
 Instead of using the slightly offset turret position, the agent was using its own location for calculating trajectory.
 It found a good approximation which never hit the target but good enough to collect near miss rewards, that's why TensorBoard was looking good.
-I then calculated everything relative the turret position.
+I then calculated everything relative to the turret position.
 Things improved but it was still not great.
 I then realized that the plugin already did the conversion internally.
 I was doing double conversion when writing and reading the direction observation.

 ObservationMap.Add("ShellTargetDirection",